Piercing Aftercare Advice

 Saline soak your piercing for for five minutes at least once per day.
 For some piercings it will be easier to use clean gauze, clean paper towels or clean cotton buds soaked in saline solution.
 Rinse with clean water after your salt soak to prevent salt crystals forming, which can cause irritation and slow the healing process.

 3) It is normal for dried blood or serous fluid (yellow crust) to form around the edges of your piercing.
 DO NOT pick it away while it is dry.
-While showering or bathing clean the jewellery and the piercing.
+While showering or bathing, you may gently clean the jewellery and the piercing.
 Leave the soap on the piercing no more than thirty seconds.
 This is the best time to remove any crusty build up as it should soften.
 Removing it when dry could cause the wound to be re-opened.
 Dry your piercing gently with clean, disposable paper products.
 Cloths and towels could snag on jewellery, and they might have bacteria on them.

 5) It’s ok for your piercing to get wet, but avoid submerging in dirty water or unclean swimming pools.